Tronex3/Anomaly-Overhaul-1/README.md

 - [x] improved item icons
 - [x] improve mutant looting UI, add new button "loot all"
 - [x] improve rain texture
+- [x] removed (fake news) option, it has no purpose
+- [x] TRX: Dynamic News Revamp:
+	- [x] fixed a case where news start before completely loading
+	- [x] removed stashes news and death by surge reports cause they are static/spammy
+- [x] TRX: Sounds Revamp
+	- [x] improved footstep sound effects
+	- [x] doubled the silence periods between ambient sounds for less spam and better output
+- [x] TRX: Dynamic Faction Relations
+	- [x] added new limiters to avoid the chance of getting loved by all factions after killing bandits and monolith, relation changes will be slower but more balanced

 ### Plans For the Future!
 - [ ] fix special npcs look doesn't match the icon